Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

-From the bustling medina of Marrakech, drive over the Tizi n’Tichka Pass to the UNESCO-listed ksar of Ait Benhaddou and spend a night in the “Hollywood of Africa”, Ouarzazate.
-Then continue east to the Sahara Desert for an overnight camel trek and unforgettable night under the stars before heading towards the coastline via the storied city of Taroudant.
+From the bustling medina of Marrakech, travel over the Tizi n’Tichka Pass to the UNESCO-listed ksar of Ait Benhaddou and the “Hollywood of Africa”, Ouarzazate.
+Then continue east to the Sahara Desert for a night of unforgettable stargazing before heading towards the coastline via the storied city of Taroudant.
 Hit the Atlantic Ocean at Taghazout - Morocco’s undisputed surf mecca and the perfect spot to end your journey.

 I recommend you rent a car in Morocco through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.